 You don't win a planetary revolution by asking for permission.
-Protests for environmental justice are now fast growing, massive movements.
-Extinction Rebellion's Autumn Uprising in October brought disruption to 60 cities.
+Protests for environmental justice are now growing fast.
+Extinction Rebellion's 1st Autumn Uprising disrupted 60 cities.
 How much is enough?
 Published in The Ecologist

-There is an exciting new surge in rewilding, driven by grassroots groups, backed by radical demands to redefine the land.
+There is an exciting new surge in rewilding, driven by grassroots groups.
 I spoke to some of the groups and people leading this movement...
 Published in Ecohustler

-Climate researcher Katharine Hayhoe believes climate science deniers feel unnecessarily threatened by solutions – and the crux of winning them over is to show them how they will benefit from a greener future, regardless of beliefs.
+Climate researcher Katharine Hayhoe says the crux of winning over climate science deniers is to show them how they will benefit from a greener future.
+In The Ecologist.

-An old reach of the River Chew has returned to Somerset after 70 years.
+An old river route returns to Somerset after 70 years.
+In The Guardian.

 A powerful new display in Bristol will highlight the biodiversity crisis after children demanded the true stories of exhibits were told.
 Published in The Guardian

-Bristol’s environmental image hangs in the balance over Bristol Airport expansion.
-I took part in a TV debate on BBC1 Sunday Politics along with politicians and campaigners, and wrote this comment piece published by Bristol 24/7.
+Bristol’s green image hangs in the balance over Bristol Airport expansion.
+I took part in a debate on BBC1 Sunday Politics with politicians & campaigners.
 Link

 I met Bristol people steering a rapid rise in environmental activism, including Extinction Rebellion and its sister groups, schooled here.
 Published in The Spark.

 ... and the slippery slope of loving them: few can be as smitten as Yvonne Cox of Hedgehog Rescue.
-Here's how she helps hundreds of hogs, and what gardeners can do too, for Hedgehog Week.
+She helps hundreds of hogs.
 Published in South Bristol Voice.